NetSPI/PowerUpSQL/README.md

 ### Audit Functions

 These functions are used for identifying weak configurations that can lead to unauthorized access.
 Invoke-SQLAudit can be used to run all of them at once.
+Also, all of the audit functions support an exploit flag.
+In most cases that means the script will try to add your login to the sysadmin server role.

 |Function Name                 |Description |Provide Sysadmin   |
 |:-----------------------------|:-----------|:---------|